Linnaean taxonomy: Alternatives

 Over time, understanding of the relationships between living things has changed.
 Linnaeus could only base his scheme on the structural similarities of the different organisms.
 The greatest change was the widespread acceptance of evolution as the mechanism of biological diversity and species formation, following the 1859 publication of Charles Darwin's On the Origin of Species.
 It then became generally understood that classifications ought to reflect the phylogeny of organisms, their descent by evolution.
 This led to evolutionary taxonomy, where the various extant and extinct are linked together to construct a phylogeny.
-This is largely what is meant by the term 'Linnaean taxonomy' when used in a modern context.
+This is largely what is meant by the term Linnaean taxonomy when used in a modern context.

-In cladistics, originating in the work of Willi Hennig, 1950 onwards, each taxon is grouped so as to include the common ancestor of the group's members (and thus to avoid phylogeny).
+In cladistics, originating in the work of Willi Hennig, 1950 onwards, each taxon is grouped so as to include the common ancestor of the group's members.
 Such taxa may be either monophyletic (including all descendants) such as genus Homo, or paraphyletic (excluding some descendants), such as genus Australopithecus.

 Originally, Linnaeus established three kingdoms in his scheme, namely for Plants, Animals and an additional group for minerals, which has long since been abandoned.
 Since then, various life forms have been moved into three new kingdoms: Monera, for prokaryotes (i.e., bacteria); Protista, for protozoans and most algae; and Fungi.
 This five-kingdom scheme is still far from the phylogenetic ideal and has largely been supplanted in modern taxonomic work by a division into three domains: Bacteria and Archaea, which contain the prokaryotes, and Eukaryota, comprising the remaining forms.
 These arrangements should not be seen as definitive.
 They are based on the genomes of the organisms; as knowledge on this increases, classifications will change.

 Representing presumptive evolutionary relationships within the framework of Linnaean taxonomy is sometimes seen as problematic, especially given the wide acceptance of cladistic methodology and numerous molecular phylogenies that have challenged long-accepted classifications.
 Therefore, some systematists have proposed a PhyloCode to replace it.